Fear of Conflict and Confrontation

 Instead of waiting to over-react because you are “fed up“, you can do something in the meantime by visualizing becoming the assertive person that you want to be.
 If you have trouble with this, practice with friends or family you can trust by role playing ways that you would like to respond or behave.

 If you need hands on training in terms of assertiveness, there are assertiveness training classes, or by visiting a trained hypnotherapist a couple of times, you can have your mind retrained to possess assertive thoughts which will instantly change the way you perceive things or respond.
-If you want to discuss working directly with us on your particular issue to see if we can help and advise you on a next step, then check out our Hypnosis Services or you can contact us here.
+If you want to discuss working directly with us on your particular issue to see if we can help and advise you on a next step, then check out our Special Hypnosis Services Programs.

 Alternately, if you prefer a self-hypnosis product then check out this hypnosis MP3 session that can help retrain your mind here.